Vegan Peanut Butter Silken Tofu Pie

 - 1 12-ounce package organic silken tofu

-- Transfer to a 9-inch pie plate or tart pan with removable bottom. press the mixture thinly, firmly, and evenly onto the sides and bottom of the pan.
+- Transfer the crust mixture to a 9-inch pie plate or tart pan with removable bottom.
+Press the mixture thinly, firmly, and evenly onto the sides and bottom of the pan.

 - Place the pan in the refrigerator while you make the filling.

-- Filling: Combine tofu, dates, vanilla extract, cacao, peanut butter, and soy milk in a high-speed blender and process until smooth.
+- To make the filling: Combine the tofu, dates, vanilla extract, cocoa powder, peanut butter, and almond milk in a high-speed blender and process until smooth.

-- Pour the blended mixture over the crust and use a spatula to smooth the top.
+- Pour the blended mixture into the crust and use a spatula to smooth the top.

-- Place entire pie into the refrigerator for at least two hours before serving so filling can firm up.
+- Place entire pie into the refrigerator for at least two hours or the freeze for one hour before serving so the filling can firm up.

 - Serve chilled, with the chocolate chips sprinkled on top, so the pie filling remains firm.

 Store any leftovers covered in the refrigerator for up to 5 days.